 - Can I switch plans or upgrade later?

 - Yes.
-You can start with the Basic plan and upgrade to Essential or Premium at any time before filing if your situation needs more support.
+You can start with the Core plan and upgrade to Essential or Premium at any time before filing if your situation needs more support.

 - What happens if my spouse stops cooperating?